Having Brieanna Dell on your soccer team is like having a cheat code, as Tenino coach Kevin Schultz explains it.

 “When we’re desperate, when we really need a goal, when we’re struggling a little bit, we can just play the ball up to Brie and she can make something happen for us,” Schultz said.
 “It makes us dangerous and also opens up space for her teammates.”

 She led Tenino to the 1A Evergreen title that year, then the team’s first district title and first state victory in program history.
 She was one of just nine Washington players to be named to the girls soccer watchlist for the 2021 High School All-American Game.

-She’s a two-time all-state selection — would likely be three-time if all-state teams were released this year two-time — the 1A EvCo overall MVP in 2019, the 1A EvCo co-MVP in 2019, The Chronicle’s All-Area co-MVP three consecutive year and finally is our All-Area overall MVP in 2021.
+She’s a two-time all-state selection — and she would likely be a three-time selection if all-state teams were released this year — the 1A EvCo overall MVP in 2019, the 1A EvCo co-MVP in 2019, The Chronicle’s All-Area co-MVP three consecutive year and finally is our All-Area overall MVP in 2021.
 She finished the shortened 2021 season with an area-leading 19 goals to go with four assists.

 Not only is she one of the top soccer players in the state, she’s an equally valuable teammate, Schultz said.
 Knowing it was her senior year, she latched on to some of the underclassmen and helped coach them.
 One of the other forwards on the team came to Schultz at practice one day and asked if she could go talk to Dell during scrimmages to learn some pointers.

 “She really cares about making sure after she leaves that that legacy continues of being successful,” Schultz said.
 “Even right now, she’s actually helping out with our middle school girls who are playing right now.
 It’s really cool to see that.
 She wants to pass that love of the game on to the younger players.